What is Ontruzant® (trastuzumab-dttb)?

 What are the possible side effects of Ontruzant?

-The most common side effects of Ontruzant include:1
+The most common side effects of Ontruzant in breast cancer treatment include::1

 Ontruzant also has a boxed warning, the strictest warning from the U.S. Food and Drug Administration.
 This is because it may cause severe side effects including:1